anharrington/handsonpython/rstP/whilestatements.rst

 function calls.
 Now lets try a more interesting example.
 Suppose you want to let a user enter a sequence of lines of text, and want to remember each line in a list.
-This could easily be done with a simple repeat loop if you knew the number of lines to enter.
+This could easily be done with a simple repeat loop *if you knew the number of lines to enter*.
 For example, in ``readLines0.py``, the user is prompted for the exact number of lines to be entered: